awsdocs/amazon-opensearch-service-developer-guide/doc_source/es-createupdatedomains.md

 ## Configuring EBS\-based Storage<a name="es-createdomain-configure-ebs"></a>

 An Amazon EBS volume is a block\-level storage device that you can attach to a single instance\.
-EBS volumes enable you to independently scale the storage resources of your Amazon ES domain from its compute resources\.
-EBS volumes are most useful for domains with large datasets, but without the need for large compute resources\.
-EBS volumes are much larger than the default storage provided by the instance\.
 Amazon Elasticsearch Service supports the following EBS volume types:
 + General Purpose \(SSD\)
 + Provisioned IOPS \(SSD\)
 + Magnetic